PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 The Jamf Pro API, formerly known as the 'Universal' API, aims to be a far more robust, modern, and standardized way to programmatically access a Jamf Pro server.
 While its been in development for a while, it is finally starting to settle in to some standards, to the point that its worth releasing some early ruby-jss code to access it.

-Because the JP-API is so fundamentally different from the Classic API, it's being implemented as a totally separate ruby module 'Jamf', and many of the underlying standards of ruby-jss's JSS module are being re-thought and modernized, much like the JP_API itself.
+Because the JP-API is so fundamentally different from the Classic API, it's being implemented as a totally separate ruby module 'Jamf', and many of the underlying standards of ruby-jss's JSS module are being re-thought and modernized, much like the JP-API itself.
 Therefore there are some very big changes afoot.

 This README is a quick overview of the big changes, for both using the Jamf module, and for contributing to its development.

 **IMPORTANT:** As with the JP-API, this is an early work-in-progress, and things might change drastically at any point.
 The original work on the JP-API code was started long before the current server-side standards were in place, and much of that old-code is still here, but won't work.
-Please mention 'ruby-jss' in MacAdmins Slack #jamf-api or #ruby, or email ruby-jss@pixar.com, or open an issue on github if you have questions or want to contribute.
+Please mention 'ruby-jss' in MacAdmins Slack channels #jamf-api or #ruby, or email ruby-jss@pixar.com, or open an issue on github if you have questions or want to contribute.

 # Requirements
 #### Ruby 2.3 or higher
 Some features of ruby 2.3 are used throughout the Jamf module.